Mapping Semantic & Syntactic Relationships with Geometric Rotation: Related Work

 \subsubsection{Steering Vectors \& Embedding Models}

 The practical applications of linear representation theory have been explored through steering vector techniques. \citet{turner2023activation}, \citet{liu2023context}, and \citet{zou2023representation} demonstrated that targeted modifications to internal, latent space representations can systematically alter model behavior without parameter updates.
 The majority of steering vector research \citep{im2025unified,rimsky2023steering,zou2023representation,li2023inference} is connected to activation steering, only investigating the impact of steering vectors in the activation, hidden, and/or latent layer of an LLM.
 Recently, \citet{pham2024householder} introduced Householder Pseudo-Rotation (HPR), which addresses activation norm consistency issues in LLM behavioral modification through direction-magnitude decomposition and pseudo-rotational transformations.
 Building on the insight that geometric approaches outperform additive methods, our work extends geometric reasoning to semantic transformations in embedding space through Riemannian operations.
 To our knowledge, there is no work investigating the application of steering vectors to embedding models -- only completion models.
-This study contributes theoretical insights to the usefulness of steering vectors for embedding model interpretation and control.
+This study extends steering principles to embedding models on manifolds, not activation-level steering.